b-hayes/apache-server/README.md

 ```

 ## Dynamic Localhost
-If you used my provided dynamic localhot config you can now access sub folders via a
-sub domain.
+The dynamic localhost config will point sub domains to sub folders.

+localhost still points to /var/www/html but now
-EXAMPLE: hello-world.localhost will open websites/hello-world
+animals.localhost will open website in /var/www/html/animals

-It goes 2 levels deep.
+It goes 2 levels deep eg: dogs.animals.localhost will open websites/animals/dogs

-EXAMPLE: project.cate.localhost will open websites/world/hello
+So you can practice having mutiple domains with sub domains all living unther the master domain of localhost.

+This can easily transfer to a self hosted setup with real domains later.